 In the final section of this paper, I examine the features of pharmaceutical stocks and their options in more detail.
 I show that options on pharmaceuticals are associated with higher option demand pressure as proxied by open interest, option volume, and signed open interest.
-Using news data from RavenPack News Analytics, I link pharmaceutical firms' large stock jump surprises to drug trials and development events.
+Using news data from RavenPack News Analytics, I link large jump surprises of pharmaceutical stocks to drug trials and development events.
 Furthermore, I provide tentative evidence that investors' overreaction to news on positive jump days leads to overvaluation in pharmaceutical options, in line with lottery preferences of option investors (Andreou et al., 2024; Byun & Kim, 2016).
-Finally, I outline distinct patterns in the time series of options on pharmaceuticals.
+At the same time, the surprise effect of jumps related to drug development can be seen as an additional risk for which option writers demand consistent compensation, linking the returns of pharmaceutical options to option momentum effects.
+Finally, I outline distinct patterns in the return time series of options on pharmaceuticals.
 The bubble and elevated volatility in biotechnology stocks at the beginning of the 2000s contribute to the low explanatory power of option risk factors for returns on pharmaceutical options.

 Related literature.
 First and foremost, this paper adds to the literature on the return predictability in the cross-section of equity options.
-Various contributions study the relationship between delta-hedged returns and different stock-level characteristics, starting with Goyal and Saretto (2009) and the difference between implied and realized volatility.
-Other notable examples include, Cao and Han (2013) for idiosyncratic volatility, Byun and Kim (2016) for lottery characteristics, Vasquez (2017) for the term structure of implied volatility, Ruan (2020) and Cao, Vasquez, Xiao, and Zhan (2023) for volatility-of-volatility, Ramachandran and Tayal

-(2021) for short sale constraints, Choy and Wei (2023) for investor attention, Vasquez and Xiao (2024) for firm default risk, and Cao, Goyal, Zhan, and Zhang (2024) for ESG performance and risk.
+Various studies examine the relationship between delta-hedged returns and different stock-level characteristics, starting with Goyal and Saretto (2009) and the difference between implied and realized volatility.
+Other notable examples include, Cao and Han (2013) for idiosyncratic volatility, Byun and Kim (2016) for lottery characteristics, Vasquez (2017) for the term structure of implied volatility, Ruan (2020) and Cao, Vasquez, Xiao, and Zhan (2023) for volatility-of-volatility, Ramachandran and Tayal (2021) for short sale constraints, Choy and Wei (2023) for investor attention, Vasquez and Xiao (2024) for firm default risk, and Cao, Goyal, Zhan, and Zhang (2024) for ESG performance and risk.

 Second, this paper adds to the growing literature that parses the vast space of characteristics with seemingly option pricing-relevant information.
 Bali, Beckmeyer, Moerke, and Weigert (2023) apply machine learning techniques to predict option returns.
 Goyal and Saretto (2024) apply instrumented principal component analysis (IPCA) to study the latent factor structure of option returns and identify the difference between option implied and realized volatility of the underlying stock as the key factor capturing commonality in many option return predictors.
 Horenstein et al. (2024) compare the pricing performance of a latent, principal component-based factor model to a low-dimensional one.
 Käfer, Moerke, and Wiest (2025) apply the Bayesian model averaging approach proposed by Bryzgalova, Huang, and Julliard (2023) to study the structure of the SDF in the options market.
-My analysis is also applicable to an extensive set of option strategies.
-While not assessing the risks and factor structure underlying option returns at their fundamental level, relating option strategies to a substantial exposure to options on pharmaceuticals provides a straightforward way to analyze and understand the highly significant returns of numerous option strategies.
+My analysis is also applicable to a wide range of option strategies.
+While not assessing the factor structure underlying option returns at its fundamental level, relating option strategies to a substantial exposure to options on pharmaceuticals provides a straightforward way to analyze and understand the highly significant returns of numerous option strategies.